flyteorg/flyte/rsts/deployment/cluster_config/index.rst

        :text: Flyte Propeller Configuration
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Detailed list of all Flyte Propeller configuration options and their default values can be found here.
+    Detailed list of all Flyte Propeller configuration options and their default values.

     ---